MagicKrol/C64-NewLands/README.md

 # C64 New Lands
-New Lands v.0.2.0
+New Lands v.0.3.0 (BETA)

 New Lands is a game developed for Commodore 64.
 Game combines elements of a strategy and simple economy in pirate styled genre.

-Please notice, that this is alpha version of the game, without any real challange yet (no attacking pirates, victory conditions etc.).
-This version focuses on "sim" aspect of the game, meaning exploration, expansion and building.
+Please notice, that this is beta version of the game.
+Most of the game elements are already implemented, but it still might be a bit buggy and imbalanced (to hard, or to easy).

-You can contact me on Discord 64bites (@MagicKrol) or via email mzkrol@gmail.com
+You can contact me via email mzkrol@gmail.com

 # Quick guide: